 This gives no conflict.
-What will happen is that if an undeclared object has a name that starts with ijk, it will be declared a symbol, and if its name starts with an i but not with ijk, it will become an index.
-The more restrictive condition takes precedence.
-Hence in the third autodeclare statement we have the string 'five', and therefore if the name of a previously undeclared variable starts with five, it will be seen as a commuting function, but if a name starts with fi or just f and it does not start with five, it is just an undeclared variable.
+What will happen is that if an undeclared object has a name that starts with ijk, it will be declared a symbol, and if its name starts with an i but not with ijk, it will be an index.
+Hence in the third autodeclare statement we have the string 'five', and therefore if a name starts with five, it will be seen as a commuting function, but if a name starts with fi or just f and it does not starts with five, it is just an undeclared variable.
 We use the autodeclare usually when we want to use lots of variables of a given type, but do not know yet what their exact names will be, or how many there will be.